Compare coverage and limitations for your business trailer.

-- Coverage may vary between insurers and policies, and it’s important to carefully review policies to make sure you have the right level of protection and no significant gaps in coverage.
+- Coverage may vary between insurers and policies.
+Carefully review policies to make sure you have the right level of protection and no significant gaps in coverage.

-- Your policy might not cover non-business items carried on the trailer.
+- Your policy might not cover non-business items carried in the trailer.

 - It might be difficult to find and navigate these policies without help.
 Consider an insurance broker to help you fill in any gaps.

-If you use a trailer for business purposes, you’ll want to find a commercial auto policy that covers your trailer and business type.
-Compare your options so you get the best deal with right coverage you need.
+If you use a trailer for business purposes, look for a commercial auto policy that covers your trailer and business type.
+Compare your options to get the best deal on the right coverage.